 10. Send a test email

-Every time you send out a marketing email, send yourself a test email to make sure the formatting comes through intact.
+Every time you send out a marketing email, send yourself a test email (or use one of the many email preview tools on the market).
+That way, you can make sure the formatting comes through intact.

 Make it a habit to click every link in your test email.
 After all the work you put into your campaign, you wouldn’t want a broken CTA link to stop would-be conversions in their tracks!